 Mediate Collateral Ligaments ( MCL)

-Finally, there’s the meniscus tears.
+Finally, there are the meniscus tears.
 The meniscus act like shock absorbers in the knees.
 They too can get damaged with improper moving patterns and sudden explosive movements.
 A meniscus tear may make your knee painful and swollen.
 Also, you may feel weakness and a sensation that your knee may “give way”.
 You may experience sporadic knee lockups as well.
-In all cases if you have any knee injuries, you should stop reading this article and go and see a doctor immediately.
+In all cases, if you have any knee injuries, you should stop reading this article and go and see a doctor immediately.

 Increasing your knee health for BJJ

 There are several important things that you could do in order to protect the health of your knees and prevent injuries.
 The first thing to do is – strengthen your knees.
 Many people fail to understand that your BJJ practice needs to be supplemented with strength training.
 They think that BJJ offers everything you need in terms of strength training.
 The appallingly high number of knee injuries prove otherwise.
 So, make sure that you do exercises that strengthen your knees.
 You could do running, bodyweight squats, weighted squats and anything that activates and strengthens your knee joints and the surrounding musculature.

 Many people aren’t aware of this – but the hips play a big role in knee health.
 The most important thing to do is to improve the flexibility of your hips.
 The hips are made to move in many different directions.
 The knees are only made to bend and extend.
 If your hips are rigid and non-mobile, then your knees will take the brunt of the work.
 And this won’t bode well for their health.
 So, try and do some exercises for your hip mobility.
 It may not seem like it – but it will do wonders for not only your knee health – but also your lower back health as well.